Costco’s Organizational Culture & Its Traits

 The food court of Costco in Overland Park, Kansas.
-Costco Wholesale Corporation’s organizational culture supports employee morale and customer satisfaction in the retail business.
+Costco Wholesale Corporation’s organizational culture (company culture) supports employee morale and customer satisfaction in retail business.
 (Photo: Public Domain)

-Costco Wholesale Corporation is the second biggest retailer in the world.
-This level of success is partly attributed to the effects of the company’s organizational culture.
-A firm’s organizational culture establishes the values, habits, and traditions among employees.
-Costco’s organizational culture enables the company to satisfy consumers through employees’ excellence in service.
+Costco Wholesale Corporation’s success as one of the biggest retailers is partly attributed to the company’s organizational culture.
+This organizational culture establishes the core values, habits, traditions, and expected behaviors among employees.
+This work culture helps satisfy consumers through excellence in service, which facilitates Costco’s generic competitive strategy and intensive growth strategies.
 As the largest membership warehouse club chain in the United States, Costco uses its corporate culture to optimize employee morale and customer satisfaction.
-It is expectable that Costco will continue growing with the same organizational culture that has helped the company withstand strong competitors, like Walmart, Home Depot, and Amazon and its subsidiary, Whole Foods.
+It is expectable that Costco will continue growing with the same organizational culture that helps withstand competitors, like Walmart, Home Depot, Aldi, and Amazon and its subsidiary, Whole Foods.
 These retailers present challenges to business growth in a saturated market.

-Costco Wholesale Corporation’s organizational culture reflects the company’s commitment to excellent service.
-The strength of its human resources is also linked to the positive attitude promoted through the retailer’s organizational culture.
+Costco Wholesale Corporation’s organizational culture reflects commitment to excellent service.
+The strength of its human resources is also linked to the positive attitudes promoted through the retailer’s business culture.
 This strength and the other core competencies noted in the SWOT analysis of Costco enable the business to thrive despite the saturation of the retail market.
 Thus, the company’s work culture and related aspects of human resource management are factors that strengthen the business and make it more competitive, especially against other big-box retailers and large e-commerce companies.

 1. Common goal of excellence